What is recovery coaching?

 What is recovery coaching not?

 It is not counselling.
 It is not psychotherapy or cognitive behavioural therapy.
 It is not nutritional guidance or medical support.
+It is not about me giving advice.
+As a fundamentally anti-hierarchical process, coaching involves collaborative exploration, learning, and problem-solving, not one person presuming to tell another what to do with their life.

 Who is recovery coaching for?

 Recovery coaching may be for you if difficulties of any kind with eating or your body are preventing you from being happy or healthy.
-It may be for you if you have a past or present diagnosis of an eating disorder and have embarked on recovery, or have attempted recovery in the past but not managed to recover fully.
+It may be for you if you have a past or present diagnosis of an eating disorder and have embarked on recovery, or if you’ve attempted recovery in the past but haven’t managed to recover fully.
 It may be for you if you can’t quite bring yourself, alone, to take the leap of faith (and evidence) required to commit to recovery and start acting differently in the first place.
 The services I offer are most directly targeted at restrictive eating disorders like anorexia, but I may also be able to help if you have problems with bingeing and purging (e.g. in bulimia) or overeating; there are no hard-and-fast divides between these different manifestations of eating problems.
-Coaching may also be for you if you don’t have an eating disorder but find that problems with food and your body are preventing you from living the way you want to.
+Coaching may also be for you if you don’t have an eating disorder but find that problems with food, exercise, and your body are preventing you from living the way you want to.

 Who is coaching not for?